The Wheatsheaf Backpack crochet pattern is easily worked with basic and shell stitches to create a modern and fun accessory!

 STITCH KEY

-SPECIALTY STITCHES & TECHNIQUES
+SPECIALTY STITCHES AND TECHNIQUES

 • Shell = Work 5 Dc into the same space.